 What pupils don’t need is instability at home, an indifferent parent, an irregular timetable and zero allowance for a tired, nervous teenage girl.
 The best parents and teachers can do at exam time is to provide reassurance, love, encouragement and, above all, oodles of patience.

-Pupils in Years 7-10 and 12 take their examinations in the summer term, those in Years 11 and 13 take mock examinations in the spring term, then public examinations in May and June.
+Pupils in Years 7-10 and 12 take their examinations in the summer term, those in Years 11 and 13 take mock examinations in the autumn term, then public examinations in May and June.
 Information on when examinations take place can be found in the links below.

 If candidates have any questions about the regulations or the examinations process they should seek advice from their tutor or the School Examinations Officer

 Above all, no-one – least of all our pupils – must lose sight of the ultimate aim.
 Whilst having an intrinsic merit in themselves, exams are a means to an end and are stepping stones on each pupil’s journey.
 All of our educational community must strive to ensure that each pupil is properly supported and cherished on her own journey.
 All pupils should be encouraged to realise that, whatever the final result, the act of taking exams will have been a learning experience in itself from which they will derive great benefit and that nothing ever is so disastrous that it is the end of the world.

-Collection of results (by the pupil or a nominated representative) will be available from the school office on Thursday 23rd August between 08.30 am and 11.00 am for A-Level candidates and on Thursday 22nd August at the same time for GCSE candidates.
+Collection of results (by the pupil or a nominated representative) will be available from the school office on TO BE CONFIRMED August between 08.30 am and 11.00 am for A-Level candidates and on Thursday 22nd August at the same time for GCSE candidates.
 Please be advised that results cannot be sent by text, email or phone.

 Email Examinations Officer